HFzzzzzzz/ACMGA/README.md

 The intermediate results of ACMGA are written to the `data` directory or subdirectories with outputs from different steps of the pipeline.
 The final output that multiple genome alignment result  as `result/evolverPlants.hal`

 # HAL calling vairants
-You can refer to this [document](https://github.com/HFzzzzzzz/ACMGA/blob/master/result/README.md) for calling SNPs and INDELs in the hal file.
+You can refer to this [document](https://github.com/HFzzzzzzz/ACMGA/blob/master/result/README.md) for calling SNPs and INDELs in the HAL file.
 Additionally, you have the flexibility to perform further analysis using alternative methods.
 The Cactus software provides support for various extensions.

 # Troubleshooting